Thomas Carpenter III: Revolutionary War

-Carpenter was commissioned Colonel of a Bristol Massachusetts Militaa Regiment on February 10, 1776.
+Carpenter was commissioned Colonel of a Bristol Massachusetts Militia Regiment on February 10, 1776.
 He commanded the First Bristol Regiment from 1776 to 1780.
 Col. Thomas Carpenter had 130 men fit for duty as by returns of General H. Parsons of the Provincial Army dated November 3, 1776.

 The First Bristol Regiment, also known as Carpenter's Regiment, was under Major General Lincoln's command 1776 to 1779.
 A document dated November 28, 1776, from Boston indicates he marched to New York and he was noted in dispatches.
 What he was noted for is unknown.
 Carpenter's name and signature appears on a petition asking for a new choice of officers dated at Rehoboth, June 26, 1728.
 Carpenter served on the Rhode Island expedition July 24, 1778, serving 1 month and 19 days.

 Carpenter's Regiment was under Brigadier General Godfrey's Brigade by July 5, 1779.
 His regiment served at Tiverton, July 26, 1780, for seven days.
 And served again at Tiverton dated August 1, 1780, for 9 days.
 On August 18, 1778, Carpenter's Regiment was ordered to Rhode Island for the campaign.
 On August 29, 1778, his Regiment saw action and he was distinguished for his activity and bravery.
 Several of his soldiers, residents of Rehoboth, were killed in this action.